cerfcast/teaparty/README.md

 #### Sender

-The Sender has a variety of options, but they are mostly for the purposes of testing the Reflector:
+The Sender has a variety of options that are useful for testing implementations of a STAMP-compliant Reflector:

 ```console
 Usage: teaparty sender [OPTIONS] [COMMAND]